How police reports affect a truck accident case

 The police report is NOT infallible.

-While the court will typically lean significantly toward the findings of the police report, that does not mean an unfavorable report will doom your case.
+While the court will typically grant significant credibility to the findings of the police report, that does not mean an unfavorable report will doom your case.
 Police officers are human beings, too, and they also make mistakes.
 They can miss witnesses or crucial facts, and sometimes let their reports be affected by their own biases.
-When a police report is inaccurate, you have recourse – but your best chance of combating that inaccuracy is seeking the help of a skilled Texas 18-wheeler accident lawyer.
+When a police report is inaccurate, you do have legal means of contesting what it says - but your best chance of combating that inaccuracy is seeking the help of a skilled Texas 18-wheeler accident lawyer.

-The accident report can be a great asset to your case, but the defense will attack it just as your attorney would if that report were detrimental to your case.
-The defense will look for the same inaccuracies as would your lawyer.
-In order to have the best possible chance of securing equitable restitution, your best course of action is to have a thorough investigation into your accident conducted by an attorney working on your behalf.
-Again, relying solely on the police accident report is a bad idea, because that report can be inaccurate.
+The accident report can be a great asset to your case, but the defense's lawyers will certainly attack any findings from the report that support your account of what happened, looking for problems and inaccuracies the same way your attorney would if that report were detrimental to your case.
+A thorough investigation into your accident conducted by an attorney working on your behalf will give you the best possible chance of obtaining fair compensation Again, relying solely on the police accident report is a bad idea, because that report can be inaccurate.

 An example: In one case, we represented the family of a passenger in a car who died in an accident with an 18-wheeler.
 The accident occurred as follows: the car was on the shoulder of the highway due to a mechanical problem.
 After the problem was fixed, the car began pulling into the far right lane.
 Soon after entering the right lane, the car was rear-ended by an 18-wheeler, killing that passenger.

 These findings were completely at odds with the police report.
-Had our clients relied on the report, the truth would never have been known, and the defendants would have, likely, never been held liable.
+Had our clients relied on the report, the truth would never have been known, and the defendants would likely never have been held liable.

 Why you need a prompt and thorough investigation.

-A police report can miss key evidence that can greatly affect your ability to obtain fair compensation.
-But if you hire a Texas lawyer who can conduct a detailed investigation, you will have the complete picture of how your accident took place and be able to determine the party or parties responsible.
+A police report can miss key evidence, the lack of which can greatly affect your ability to obtain fair compensation.
+But if you hire a Texas truck accident lawyer who can conduct a detailed investigation, you will have the complete picture of how your accident took place and be able to accurately determine the party or parties responsible.

 What a police report can miss in a trucking accident case.

-The police did not tell you anything about the truck driver’s history, the trucking company’s hiring policies and maintenance records, etc. The report may tell you how the accident took place, but these other factors can show you why it happened.
+The police report generally won't tell you anything about the truck driver's history, the trucking company's hiring policies and maintenance records, etc. The report may tell you how the accident took place, but these other factors can show you why it happened.

-In addition to the inability of the police report to paint a picture of what happened outside of the accident scene, there is one particularly vital piece of evidence – the data collected from the truck’s engine control module (ECM) – that is often overlooked in a police investigation and, as a result, missing from the police report.
+In addition to its inability to paint a picture of what happened prior to the crash that might have played a role, there is one particularly vital piece of evidence - the data collected from the truck's engine control module (ECM) - that is often overlooked in a police investigation and, as a result, missing from the report it produces.

-However, this data can also be used in the reconstruction of an accident.
+While it may be primarily designed to aid in maintenance, this data can also be used in the reconstruction of an accident.
 In an accident reconstruction, factors such as the speeds of the vehicles involved, the time-distance relationship of the vehicles and impact angles are analyzed.
 The pre-crash data stored in an ECM is vital to this analysis.
-It must be noted, though, that while ECM data can provide a great deal of insight into how an accident took place, in most instances it cannot stand by itself in court; it must be analyzed in conjunction with other evidence.
+It must be noted, however, that while ECM data can provide a great deal of insight into how an accident took place, in most instances it cannot stand by itself in court, but must be analyzed in conjunction with other evidence.
 For example, the vehicle speed data provided by the ECM will typically come from a vehicle speed sensor, or VSS.
 The VSS basically measures the rotation of the wheels.
 Wheel speed and vehicle speed can be greatly different.
 If a truck has rolled over, and its tires are off the ground, its wheel speed will be much different from its forward speed.

-When used properly by a trained and experienced attorney, this data, along with the other evidence we can gather, becomes a powerful tool in winning your case and securing equitable restitution.
-Again, this type of data is typically missing from a police report.
+When used properly by a trained and experienced attorney, this data, along with the other evidence we can gather, becomes a powerful tool in winning your case and securing equitable restitution, but you won't find it anywhere in a typical police report.